SeattleDave.com

 In January, choose convenience over scenery.
 Views are not guaranteed, daylight is short, and rainy transfers get old quickly.
 A walkable neighborhood near restaurants, transit, museums, and indoor attractions is more valuable than a distant hotel with a theoretical mountain view.

-- Capitol Hill: Best for restaurants, coffee, bars, nightlife, bookstores, and a more local feel.
+• Capitol Hill: Best for restaurants, coffee, bars, nightlife, bookstores, and a more local feel.
 It is less convenient for Pike Place but excellent for evenings.
+Hotel choice is limited however.
 See Capitol Hill hotels.

-- Pioneer Square: Good for Lumen Field, historic buildings, underground tours, and Amtrak.
-It can feel quiet at night, so choose carefully.
+• Pioneer Square: Good for Lumen Field, historic buildings, underground tours, and Amtrak.
+It can feel quiet at night, which is fine if you’re tend to spend evenings in your room, less ideal if you want to walk out your door and fine lively bars and nightlife.
 See Pioneer Square hotels.

 Seattle Hotel Prices and Booking Advice in January

-January is usually a value month for Seattle hotels.
-Downtown, Belltown, Pike Place, and South Lake Union rates can be far lower than in summer, when cruise passengers, Alaska travelers, conventions, and peak leisure demand push prices up.
+January is a value month for Seattle hotels.
+Downtown, Belltown, Pike Place, and South Lake Union rates will be far lower than in summer, when cruise passengers, Alaska travelers, conventions, and peak leisure demand push prices up.

 But January is not uniformly cheap every night.
 New Year’s dates, Martin Luther King Jr. weekend, Seahawks playoff games, Kraken home games, major concerts, convention-center events, and the late-January Seattle Boat Show period can all raise rates in the most convenient neighborhoods.

-- Best-value areas: Belltown, South Lake Union, Downtown, and Seattle Center often have strong winter rates.
+• Best-value areas: Belltown, South Lake Union, Downtown, and Seattle Center often have good winter rates.

 Prioritize a central location, indoor common areas, a good lobby or bar, and easy access to restaurants.
 A slightly nicer hotel can be worth it in January because you may spend more time indoors than you would in summer.